 The per capita income in Middlebury in 2010 was $44,074, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $176,296 for a family of four.

 The people who call Middlebury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middlebury residents report their race to be White, followed by Asian.
 Important ancestries of people in Middlebury include Irish, English, German, and Polish.

 The most common language spoken in Middlebury is English.
-Other important languages spoken here include Chinese and Italian.
+Other important languages spoken here include Chinese and Spanish.